Medicare Advantage Plans in Nebraska

-- If you are receiving Social Security retirement benefits when you turn 65, the Social Security Administration automatically enrolls you in Medicare Part A and Part B. You can switch to Medicare Advantage during this enrollment period.
+- If you receive Social Security retirement benefits when you turn 65, the Social Security Administration automatically enrolls you in Medicare Part A and Part B. You can switch to Medicare Advantage during this enrollment period.

 - Your seven-month Initial Enrollment Period starts three months before the month of your 65th birthday.
-It includes the entire month of your birth date, and it ends three months after that.
+It includes the entire month of your birth date and ends three months after that.